georgeboholteanu/food-ordering/README.md

 ## CLERK AUTH

-Authentication can be made using Google or Facebook account.
+Authentication can be made using Google or Github account.